Shoutout To Recent Supporter Gail Stacey. Thanks!

 The trail starts off from the parking lot at Big Dam Lake.
 The first half is more subtle, warn natural pathway which winds its way through a younger stand of hardwood forest.
 A history of fire and logging shows how this area sprouted from destruction and is in the early stages of an old-growth forest.
 Trees get steadily taller as you progress down the trail.

 The interpretive story comes to a magnificent crescendo here as you walk amongst the huge majestic hemlocks.
-You feel as though you’re experiencing an environment only previously seen in fantasy and fiction.
-This area of well-preserved forest is a testament to the ability of the Eastern Hemlock to out-compete and outlast most other types of trees.
-The oldest growth tree here is more than 400 years old.
+The scale of the scenery is a glimpse of our biodiverse past.
+This area of well-preserved forest is a testament to the ability of the Eastern Hemlock to out-compete and outlast most other types of trees, when not interfered with.
+The oldest tree here is more than 400 years old.